Canada’s iconic mounted mounted police force will be playing a major role in coronation in May.

 “This is where the famous catch phrase The Mountie always gets his man!, first used in an American newspaper in 1877, gained popularity.”

-What role will the Mounties have in the funeral?
+What role will the Mounties have in the coronation?